 The 1980s were a gold mine for comedy.
 Plenty of legends were born in the spotlight, but today we’re looking at who was behind the camera.
 These are our top 10 comedy directors from the 80s.

 It’s good to let out a few tears now and then, and a good edge-of-your-seat thrill ride is as good a way to spend Saturday night as any, but in the end, who doesn’t love a good laugh?
 Today we’re taking a look at the top comedy directors working inside one of the most beloved decades in cinema.

 10. Mel Brooks

 His most memorable and well-received comedies—particularly Blazing Saddles and Young Frankenstein—came in the 1970s.
-Albeit, he still put out instantly recognizable work in the subsequent decade, namely with 1987’s Spaceballs.
+Albeit, he still put out an instantly recognizable piece in the subsequent decade with 1987’s Spaceballs.

-Poking fun at such a juggernaut franchise as Star Wars is a brave task in itself, but creating a feature length film that satirizes the dramatized monologues and exaggerated plots of classic science fiction works is something else entirely.
+Poking fun at such a juggernaut franchise as Star Wars is a brave task in itself, but creating a feature length film that satirizes the melodramatic monologues and exaggerated plot points of classic science fiction works is something else entirely.
 Tack on his release of History of the World Part 1 in 1981, and he more than earned a spot on this list, if not for power in name alone.

 9. Woody Allen